vscode-neovim/vscode-neovim/README.md

     extensions that use `registerTextEditorCommand("type", …)` (like
     [VSCodeVim](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim) or
     [Overtype](https://marketplace.visualstudio.com/items?itemName=adammaras.overtype)).
+-   On a Mac, the <kbd>h</kbd>, <kbd>j</kbd>, <kbd>k</kbd> and <kbd>l</kbd> movement keys may not repeat when held, to fix this open Terminal and execute the following command:
+    `defaults write com.microsoft.VSCode ApplePressAndHoldEnabled -bool false`.
+-   To fix the remapped escape key not working in Linux, set `"keyboard.dispatch": "keyCode"`.

 ### Performance

-#### Affinity

-Make sure you have the extension running in its own thread using affinity (see [installation](#installation)).

-Extensions that share the same affinity value are associated with a shared extension host (extension manager from VSCode).
-Performance issues arise when a number of extensions have the same host.
-On-going operations of one extension may slow down the operations of another.
-However, if an extension is assigned an affinity, its extension host runs in a separate worker thread.
-The operations of an extension with the host in one thread don't directly affect the operations of the extension with its host running in another.

-#### Other Extensions

-If you have any performance problems (cursor jitter usually) make sure you're not using these kinds of extensions:
+If you have any performance problems (cursor jitter usually) make sure you're not using vim plugins that increase latency and cause performance problems.

+Make sure to disable unneeded plugins, as many of them don't make sense with VSCode.
+Specifically, you don't need any code highlighting, completion, LSP plugins, or plugins that spawn windows/buffers (nerdtree , fuzzy-finders, etc).
+Most navigation/textobject/editing plugins should be fine.

--   Anything that renders decorators very often:
+For example, make sure you're not using anything that renders decorators very often:

 -   Line number extensions (VSCode has built-in support for normal/relative line numbers)
 -   Indent guide extensions (VSCode has built-in indent guides)
 -   Brackets highlighter extensions (VSCode has built-in feature)
--   VSCode extensions that delay the extension host like "Bracket Pair Colorizer"
--   Vim plugins that increase latency and cause performance problems.
-    -   Make sure to disable unneeded plugins, as many of them don't make sense with VSCode and may cause problems.
-    -   You don't need any code, highlighting, completion, LSP plugins as well any plugins that spawn windows/buffers (nerdtree and similar), fuzzy-finders, etc.
-    -   Many navigation/textobject/editing plugins should be fine.

-If you're not sure, disable all other extensions, **reload VSCode window**, and see if the problem persists before reporting it.
+> If you're not sure, disable all other extensions, **reload VSCode window**, and see if the problem persists before
+> reporting it.

 ### Composite escape keys

-#### Configurations

--   `compositeTimeout`
--   `compositeKeys`

-#### Examples
+Set with `compositeKeys` and tweak with `compositeTimeout`.

-Add to your `settings.json`:
+Examples: add to your `settings.json`:

--   <kbd>jj</kbd> to escape
+<kbd>jj</kbd> to escape

 ```jsonc
 {